 Until the eighteenth century, explorers, travelers, and missionaries were typically so astounded by the people, land, and natural resources in the New World that they recorded their accounts and published them when they returned to Europe.
 Tens of volumes were created by such authors, although the writers had a variety of intentions for printing their accounts.
 Some sought fame, others desired more professional expertise, while others sought more European financial interests in the New World.
 Regardless of their goals and intended audiences, many of these authors left us valuable early descriptions of resources, like cacao.
 Some publications contained only text, and were therefore easy to produce and cheaper to sell.
 Still others contained woodcuts and engravings, sometimes brightly colored, piquing interest in these exotic new foods and drinks.

 Many writers focused, at least in part, on botanical descriptions.
 The following descriptions of cacao are excerpts from larger sections on the plant.
 Hughes wrote about the size, shape, growing conditions, etc. of cacao, while Labat’s work includes elaborate and colorful engravings.
+Hughes, a British physician who traveled to Jamaica, recorded his observations about New World botanical life.
+His description of cacao is among the longest in the book, also suggesting recipes and medical uses.
 Both also detail additional information which is not included here about the native uses, European culinary and medical applications, and cultivation techniques.
 Hughes’s book was printed in his native England, while Labat’s, a French priest, was published in the Netherlands in Dutch with occasional French text and captions.
-Both Hughes and Labat spent considerable time travelling in the Caribbean; this allowed them to produce more detailed work than other writers.
+Both Hughes and Labat spent considerable time traveling in the Caribbean; this allowed them to produce more detailed work than other writers.

 Questions to consider: